 As well as this, this new door provides enhanced thermal insulation up to passive house standards when chosen as an 80mm deep system.
 As with any modern sliding door, you also get a choice of tracks meaning multiple leaves slide to the left or to the right.
 For fabricators especially, Schuco makes life easy thanks to multi-functional profiles.
 The logic behind this is to streamline the stockholding and number of components fabricators hold.
 So whether you choose the ASE60 or the ASE80 model, most use the same parts whether you choose an inline or a lift and slide version.

 Finally, this new door comes with the same broad range of sizes the company is well known for as well as continuing the brand reputation of architectural design freedom.
 This makes Schuco ideal for architectural glazing and more ambitious design projects.
+Of course, it’s also possible to create the desirable recessed track or low threshold, for a seamless transition to the outside.

 Comparing Schuco ASE 80.HI and ASE60 sliding doors.